MichalWyszkYT/test/README.md

 # Set configs in config.js and users.js
 npm run
 ```

+#### Proxy (optional)

-optifineProxy runs optimally behind nginx or another proxy that provides the X-Real-IP header, but will work without
+optifineProxy runs optimally behind nginx or another proxy that provides the X-Real-IP header, but will work without one.
-without a proxy it must run on port 80
+**Without a nginx or an other reverse-proxy, optifineProxy must run on port 80.**.
+The config below will create a server that listens for Host: s.optifine.net and points requests to optifineProxy (after setting appropriate headers).
+This config assumes nginx is running on the same machine as optifineProxy, and that optifineProxy is running on port 8080
 ```
 server {
     listen 80;